 The Te Awa Community Foundation, to be grown by the generosity of locals from throughout the Horizons Region (encompassing Palmerston North, Manawatu, Rangitikei, Tararua, Horowhenua, Whanganui and Ruapehu), is launching on 3 April, with the support of Sir Stephen Tindall and The Tindall Foundation.

 Community Foundations have been growing in New Zealand for the past 15 years and are becoming transformational in local communities.
-As an example, the Acorn Foundation in Tauranga today has a fund in excess of $27m and anticipated bequests of $240m, all for the future benefit of the community of the western Bay of Plenty.
+As an example, the Acorn Foundation in Tauranga today has a fund in excess of $27 million and anticipated bequests of $240 million, all for the future benefit of the community of the western Bay of Plenty.

 Te Awa Community Foundation hopes to emulate the success Community Foundations are seeing in other parts of the country and, through local generosity, build a local fund that will see the community taking charge of its own needs.